 Keeping the correct humidity level in your home is important to your well-being.
 While a little moisture can be beneficial, too much could be hazardous to your health.

 Recommended Relative Humidity Level

-What Happens When Humidity is Too High?
+What Happens When Humidity Is Too High?

 How to Remove Excess Humidity

-However, if humidity is excessive you may need a combination of both heat and a dehumidifier to reach proper levels.
-A damp bathroom can benefit from an open window, or a ceiling exhaust fan to draw the moist air or shower/bath steam to the exterior of the home.
-In spring when heating is not an option, running a dehumidifier is your best option for removing dampness from the basement or main floor.
+What method you choose to remove moisture from the air depends on the severity of the problem, the season, and where the dampness is.
+If it's winter and an area could benefit from heat such as a basement, heating that space could return it to a proper moisture level.
+If the humidity is excessive, you may need a combination of both heat and a dehumidifier to reach proper levels.
+A damp bathroom can benefit from an open window or a ceiling exhaust fan to draw the moist air or shower/bath steam to the exterior of the home.
+In spring when heating is not an option, buying a dehumidifier may be your best option for removing dampness from the basement or main floor.

 When Should You Add Humidity?

-How To Maintain an Optimum Humidity Level
+How to Maintain an Optimum Humidity Level

 A hygrometer is a small instrument with a display that shows what the relative humidity level is in the room where it is located.
 Inexpensive and user-friendly, this little gadget can help you to monitor the air so you can adjust your humidity level when required, by either adding a humidifier or dehumidifier to your home.